Through The Glasshouse

 Sam Wilde officially debuted his hand-painted ceramic collection Glasshouse at the Turner Contemporary Open in celebration of the gallery’s 10th anniversary.

-On display from 23 October 2021 – 20 February 2022.
-Artworks span across mediums and include work by internationally renowned artists such as Tracey Emin, Rose Wylie and Margo Selby.
+On display from 23 October 2021 – 20 February 2022, artworks spanned across mediums and included work by internationally renowned artists such as Tracey Emin, Rose Wylie and Margo Selby.

 Utopia From Dystopia